Corey Patterson

 Donald Corey Patterson (born August 13, 1979) is an American former professional baseball center fielder.
-Currently, he is the manager of the Brookhaven Bucks in the Sunbelt Baseball League.
-He is the older brother of infielder Eric Patterson, and the son of former NFL defensive back Don Patterson.
+He debuted with the Chicago Cubs in Major League Baseball in 2000 after being a first round draft pick in 1998 and top prospect.
+After playing with the Cubs through 2005, Patterson played for six other MLB teams, playing multiple seasons for only the Baltimore Orioles.
+Currently, he is the manager of the Brookhaven Bucks in the collegiate Sunbelt Baseball League.

 Amateur career

-Patterson attended Harrison High School in Kennesaw, Georgia, and helped Harrison win the Georgia state championship as a senior in 1998.
-That year, he had a batting average of .528 with 81 runs scored, 22 home runs, 61 RBI and 38 stolen bases in 38 games.
-Patterson was named to the Baseball America and USA Today first-team All-America teams, and was selected by USA Baseball as its Amateur Player of the Year and as the Baseball Coaches Association's co-national high school Player of the Year.
+Patterson attended Harrison High School in Kennesaw, Georgia, and helped Harrison win the Georgia state championship as a senior in 1998, batting .528 with 22 home runs, 61 RBI, and 38 stolen bases in 38 games.
+Patterson was named to the first-team All-America team by Baseball America and USA Today.
+He was selected by USA Baseball as its Amateur Player of the Year.
+He shared the National High School Baseball Coaches Association Player of the Year award with Drew Henson and Gerald Laird.
 Patterson was also named a Baseball America second-team selection after his junior season.